flockoffiles/SwiftySRP/README.md

 ## How to Use

-Currently the implementation is Swift-only and supports iOS9.0 and higher.
+Currently the implementation is Swift-only and supports iOS9.3 and higher.
-(Objective-C wrappers may be added in a future release).

 To use the SRP on the client side you need to create an SRP protocol instance, <br/> where you specify a **large safe prime number** (see below on how to generate one), a **generator**, a **hashing function**, and an **HMAC function** <br/>
 (HMAC function is used as an alternative way to generate a shared session key from the shared secret; this way we can generate multiple session keys from the same shared secret by utilizing different HMAC keys).
-The SRP implementation can use two different big integer implementations: BigInt (written in pure Swift) and imath (written in C).
-At the moment the C implementation is a lot (about 50 times) faster than the pure Swift one.

 ```swift